-Fifth Grade Space Systems: Stars and the Solar System Performance Expectations Students who demonstrate understanding can: .
-Support an argument that the gravitational force exerted by Earth on objects is directed down.
+Fifth Grade Space Systems: Stars and the Solar System

+- Support an argument that the gravitational force exerted by Earth on objects is directed down.
 [Clarification Statement: "Down" is a local description of the direction that points toward the center of the spherical Earth.]

-[Assessment Boundary: Assessment does not include mathematical representation of gravitational force.]
-5-ESS1-1.
+[Assessment Boundary: Assessment does not include mathematical representation of gravitational force.] - 5-ESS1-1.
 Support an argument that differences in the apparent brightness of the sun compared to other stars is due to their relative distances from the Earth.
 [Assessment Boundary: Assessment is limited to relative distances, not sizes, of stars.
-Assessment does not include other factors that affect apparent brightness (such as stellar masses, age, stage).]
-5-ESS1-2. -2.
+Assessment does not include other factors that affect apparent brightness (such as stellar masses, age, stage).] - 5-ESS1-2.
 Represent data in graphical displays to reveal patterns of daily changes in length and direction of shadows, day and night, and the seasonal appearance of some stars in the night sky.
 [Clarification Statement: Examples of patterns could include the position and motion of Earth with respect to the sun and selected stars that are visible only in particular months.]
 [Assessment Boundary: Assessment does not include causes of seasons.]

-Enduring Understandings/Big Ideas: Earth, the Sun, and the Moon interact to reveal predictable patterns.
-The Sun, the Moon and the Earth have a relative size and distance relationship.
-Essential Questions: How and why does your shadow change during the day?
-What causes day and night?
-How would you describe the size of and distance between Earth, the Moon, and the Sun?
-How do the parts of the solar system interact?
-Disciplinary Core Ideas PS2.B: Types of Interactions The gravitational force of Earth acting on an object near Earth's surface pulls that object toward the planet's center.
-(5- PS2-1) ESS1.A: The Universe and its Stars The sun is a star that appears larger and brighter than other stars because it is closer.
+- Earth, the Sun, and the Moon interact to reveal predictable patterns. - The Sun, the Moon and the Earth have a relative size and distance relationship.

+- How and why does your shadow change during the day? - What causes day and night? - How would you describe the size of and distance between Earth, the Moon, and the Sun? - How do the parts of the solar system interact?

+PS2.B: Types of Interactions

+- The gravitational force of Earth acting on an object near Earth's surface pulls that object toward the planet's center.
+(5- PS2-1) - ESS1.A: The Universe and its Stars - The sun is a star that appears larger and brighter than other stars because it is closer.
 Stars range greatly in their distance from Earth.
+(5-ESS1-1)

-(5-ESS1-1) ESS1.B: Earth and the Solar System The orbits of Earth around the sun and of the moon around Earth, together with the rotation of Earth about an axis between its North and South poles, cause observable patterns.
+ESS1.B: Earth and the Solar System

+• The orbits of Earth around the sun and of the moon around Earth, together with the rotation of Earth about an axis between its North and South poles, cause observable patterns.
 These include day and night; daily changes in the length and direction of shadows; and different positions of the sun, moon, and stars at different times of the day, month, and year.
+(5-ESS1-2)

-(5-ESS1-2) Ś Science and Engineering Practices Cross-Cutting Concepts Analyzing dai introducing que conducting m and feasible, • Rep pict indi Engaging in Engaging in a nd Interpreting Data ta in 3-5 builds on K-2 experiences and progresses to uantitative approaches to collecting data and hultiple trials of qualitative observations.
-When possible digital tools should be used. present data in graphical displays (bar graphs, tographs and/or pie charts) to reveal patterns that icate relationships.
-(5-ESS1-2) Argument from Evidence argument from evidence in 3-5 builds on K-2 and progresses to critiquing the scientific explanations Patterns Similarities and differences in patterns can be used to sort, classify, communicate and analyze simple rates of change for natural phenomena.
-(5-ESS1-2) Cause and Effect Cause and effect relationships are routinely identified and used to explain change.
-(5-PS2-1) Scale, Proportion, and Quantity Natural objects exist from the very small to the immensely large.
+Science and Engineering Practices Cross-Cutting Concepts Analyzing and Interpreting Data Patterns Analyzing data in 3-5 builds on K-2 experiences and progresses to Similarities and differences in patterns can be used to sort, introducing quantitative approaches to collecting data and classify, communicate and analyze simple rates of change conducting multiple trials of qualitative observations.
+When possible for natural phenomena.
+(5-ESS1-2) and feasible, digital tools should be used.
+Represent data in graphical displays (bar graphs, Cause and Effect pictographs and/or pie charts) to reveal patterns that Cause and effect relationships are routinely identified and indicate relationships.
+(5-ESS1-2) used to explain change.
+(5-PS2-1) Engaging in Argument from Evidence Scale, Proportion, and Quantity Engaging in argument from evidence in 3-5 builds on K-2 Natural objects exist from the very small to the immensely experiences and progresses to critiquing the scientific explanations large.
 (5-ESS1-1)